Cephra/blog/content/posts/10km-skate-trip.md

 +++
 title = "10km Skate Trip"
 date = 2024-08-25 20:00:04+00:00
+summary = "I went on a 10km skate trip with friends, cruising through trails and enjoying each other's company.
+It was a perfect day of freedom and connection with nature."
 +++
 ## Sunday Skate Adventure: Freedom on Wheels
 ### Cruising with Friends